 Store-bought gelt isn't usually the best quality chocolate.
 In this recipe, you can use any chocolate chips or chocolate you like, and I'm sharing the ones I usually use.

-Dark chocolate, depending on the cocoa percentage, has a rich taste that is more on the bitter side and less sweet.
+Depending on the cocoa percentage, dark chocolate has a rich taste that is more on the bitter side and less sweet.
 This means it balances out lighter, sweeter flavors in a filling like the matcha cream mousse or whipped cream.
 These cookies are deceptively simple yet have an amazing, rich flavor.

 The snap of the dark chocolate gelt juxtaposes with the delicate filling, so the texture and flavors all work to create the perfect bite.
 Combining different textures is a great way to add sensory interest to your recipes.
 You can serve them as sandwiches or have each piece of gelt topped with a dollop of whipped cream or mousse.